 If you enjoy running and you're looking for a dog that would like to tag along, there are some breeds that would be more suited for this than others.
 I encourage you to check local animal rescues and shelters for a dog that matches your needs.
 The best dogs to run with are those that have that excess energy, are naturally active, and are very social.

 The first thing you want to remember is that different dogs are good for different types of runners.
 Just because a dog is a working breed or an active breed doesn't mean it's going to be one of the best dogs to run with.
 The type of runner dog also matters – a dog that is good for fast, short distances may not be the best for slower paced, longer runs.
-That’s why this list includes a variety.
+That's why this list includes a variety.

 Top 10 Best Dogs to Run With